bbatsov/blog/_posts/2011-05-17-recommended-ruby-books.markdown

 **[Design Patterns in Ruby](http://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452/ref=pd_sim_b_6)**

-A most enjoyable rendition of a generally boring subject by Russ Olson.
+A most enjoyable rendition of a generally boring subject by Russ Olsen.
 "Design Patterns in Ruby" explores 14 of the classical GoF design patterns and compares the canonical implementation of the patterns to idiomatic Ruby versions of them.
 Every pattern features a discussion of common